-Let \mathcal{R} be a finite Abelian category equipped with a stratification $(\mathbf{B}, L, \rho, \Lambda, \leqslant)$.
-We say that \mathcal{R} is a fully stratified category if it is both a +-stratified category and a --stratified category; in that case, it is ε -stratified for all choices of the sign function $\varepsilon: \Lambda \to \{\pm\}$.
+We say that a finite Abelian category \mathcal{R} equipped with a stratification $(\mathbf{B}, L, \rho, \Lambda, \leqslant)$ is a fully stratified category if it is both a +-stratified category and a --stratified category; in that case, it is ε -stratified for all choices of the sign function $\varepsilon:\Lambda\to\{\pm\}$.
 Such categories arise as categories of modules over the fully stratified algebras introduced in a remark after [ADL, Def.
 1.3].
 In fact, these sorts of algebras and categories have appeared several times elsewhere in the literature but under different names: they are called "weakly properly stratified" in [Fri1], "exactly properly stratified" in [CouZ], and "standardly stratified" in [LW].
 The latter seems a particularly confusing choice since it clashes with the established notion from [CPS2] but we completely agree with the sentiment of [LW, Rem.
 2.2]: fully stratified categories have a well-behaved structure theory.
 One reason for this is that all of the standardization and costandardization functors in a fully stratified category are exact.
 We note also that any ε -stratified category with duality is automatically fully stratified; see Corollary 3.21 for a precise statement.

 We use the language fibered highest weight category in place of fully stratified category when the stratification function ρ is a bijection.
 Equivalently, a fibered highest weight category is a category which is ε -highest weight for all choices of the sign function ε .
 Such categories arise as the categories of finite-dimensional modules over the properly stratified algebras introduced in [Dla2].
 It is perhaps worth pointing out that any finite Abelian category can be given the structure of a fully stratified category in a trivial way taking the poset Λ to be a singleton.
+Fibered highest weight categories are at the other extreme with Λ being as big as possible.